Sidthorat/AuE-8350-Automotive-Electronics-Integration/README.md

 # AuE-8350-Automotive-Electronics-Integration
-This repository is contains submission files of this course
+This repository contains submission files of this course

 Installation: